philip-raschke/educredentials/badge_data/README.md

 ## Installation

-1. Ensure you have Moodle version 4.1.2 or higher installed.
+1. Make sure you have Moodle version 4.1.2 installed (refer to the Moodle installation guide in "educredentials\README").
-2. Download the plugin folder (badeg_data) from https://github.com/pherbke/educredentials.
+2. Clone the repository to obtain the plugin from https://github.com/pherbke/educredentials.
-3. Extract the plugin folder and copy it into the "local" directory of your Moodle installation.
+3. Copy the plugin folder into the "local" directory of your local Moodle instance.
 4. Start Moodle in your browser as an administrator.
 5. Follow the prompts to update Moodle.
 6. Once the installation is complete, the plugin should be installed and ready to use.